 Elected members must be careful that they maintain a clear separation between their personal interests and their duties as an elected member.
 This is to ensure that people who fill positions of authority carry on their duties free from bias whether real or perceived.
 Members therefore need to familiarise themselves with the provisions of the Local Authorities (Members' Interests) Act 1968 which is about financial interests, and other legal requirements concerning non-financial conflicts of interest.

 Additionally, elected members are prohibited from participating in any council discussion or vote on any matter in which they have a pecuniary interest, other than an interest in common with the general public.
-The same rules also apply where the member's spouse contracts with the authority or has a pecuniary interest.
+The same rules also apply where the member's family member, or a close associate contracts with the authority or has a pecuniary interest.
 Members must declare their interests at council meetings where matters in which the have a pecuniary interest arise.

 Members shall annually make a general declaration of interest as soon as practicable after becoming aware of any such interests.
 These declarations are recorded in a register of interests maintained by council.
 The declaration must notify the council of the nature and extent of any interest, including: